Probate guardianship - securing the estate after inheritance

 The judicial officer at the probate court selects and appoints the guardian of the estate.

-In practice, it is often the case that tried-and-tested people who have already taken on estate administration in the past are used.
-Tax advisors or lawyers are often used.
+In practice, it is often the case that tried-and-tested persons who have already taken on estate administration in the past are used.
+Tax advisors or lawyers are often appointed.

-It should be noted that there is no legal entitlement to be appointed as a curator in a particular probate matter.
+It should be noted that there is no legal entitlement to be appointed as a curator in a specific estate matter.
 Rather, the selection is made on the basis of the obvious interest of a suitable person in taking on the role.

 Conflicts of interest are also avoided during the selection process.
-For example, persons who have a claim against the estate are not considered as curators from the outset.
+For example, persons who have a claim against the estate cannot be considered as curators from the outset.

 In the case of particularly wealthy estates, the appointment of a curator can sometimes be made dependent on whether this person can provide proof of financial loss liability insurance with a correspondingly high sum insured.

-What are the duties of the estate administrator?
+What tasks does the curator of the estate have?

-In order to be able to carry out his tasks, the estate administrator can first take possession of the heirs.
-This right of possession also includes a claim for the surrender of the estate items against anyone.
+In order to be able to fulfil his or her duties, the curator of the estate can first take possession of the estate.
+This right of possession also includes a claim to the surrender of the estate items against anyone.

-In addition, pursuant to Section 1960 (2) of the German Civil Code (BGB), the probate court can administer the estate, in particular by affixing seals, depositing money, securities and valuables and ordering an inventory of the estate to be drawn up.
+In addition, the probate court can secure the estate in accordance with Section 1960 (2) of the German Civil Code (BGB), in particular by affixing seals, depositing money, securities and valuables and ordering the recording of an inventory of the estate.

 How is a curator of an estate remunerated?